-- other matters in connection with the making of an application for a GRC or a confirmatory GRC.13 - 101.
-The regulations can require additional information or evidence to be included by way of statutory declaration (subsection (3)). - 102.
-By virtue of paragraph 8(b) of the schedule of the Bill, any such regulations are subject to the affirmative procedure if they add to, omit or replace any part of the text of an Act.
-Otherwise, they are subject to the negative procedure. - 103.
+- 117. By virtue of paragraph 8(b) of the schedule of the Bill, any such regulations are subject to the affirmative procedure if they add to, omit or replace any part of the text of an Act.
+Otherwise, they are subject to the negative procedure. - 118.
 The power in new section 8U(1) does not include a power for the Registrar General to impose a fee for applications under the GRA.